Skip to Content

 • The property, which EWEB purchased in the 1950s specifically for this use, is more than 10 acres and approximately 2.5 acres is used for water storage.

-• The two 7.5 million gallon tanks are concrete and will be partially buried, surrounded by wrought-iron fence, and have vegetative screening to blend in as much as possible with the existing landscape.
+• The two 7.5 million gallon tanks are concrete and are partially buried.
+They will be surrounded by wrought-iron fence and have vegetative screening to blend in as much as possible with the existing landscape.

-• A new 36-inch water transmission main is being constructed between West Amazon St. and the intersection of East 40th Ave. and Patterson St.
+• A new 36-inch water transmission main was constructed between West Amazon St. and the intersection of East 40th Ave. and Patterson St.

 • 265 trees were removed for construction of the tanks (approximately 25% of the total trees on the site).